 production insulates the company from unrest in any one

-of almost 1.1% and is not expensive at just over 8
+a dividend yield of almost 2.5% and is not

 Revealed: An Inside Look at Ron Paul's

-their own, the world still runs on oil.
-The United States
+own, the world still runs on oil.
+The United States still

-and that percentage is much higher in many other
+percentage is much higher in most of the other countries.

-countries.
-If confidence were to be lost in global
+If confidence were to be lost in global governments and

-governments and currencies, then oil would be needed as a
+currencies, then oil would be needed as a store of value

-to come to mind.
-The company has assets and sales all
+come to mind.
+The company has assets and sales all over the